-Our core behaviours define and explain what we expect from every BekaertDeslee employee in their daily work routine.
+To fulfill our vision of becoming your trusted partner, passionate in providing sustainable textile solutions close to you, we put forward five core behaviours.
+These core behaviours define and explain what we expect from every BekaertDeslee employee in their daily work routine.
 They drive the changes in our corporate culture, lead to outperformance and guide us in regular performance evaluation, recognition and placement decisions.